ibm-cloud-docs/cloud-infrastructure/mssql-db-migration.md

 ## Migration considerations
 {: #mssql-db-migration-consideration}

-* Migrating a server during non-peak times.
+* Migrating a server during nonpeak times.
 * Choosing the right migration strategy.
 * Reducing complexity by migrating the database in a phased approach instead of a single step.